 Frozen ground and windy days made me want to explore the beautiful Kolding even more.
-Coming from sunny Florida, I didn’t mind the cold wind cutting through my coat.
-It was a gloomy wintery day that I decided walk the streets of old quarters, where I checked out the medieval castles and a modern art museum before I went on a shopping haul.
-Kolding has a lot to offer.
+Coming from sunny Florida, I didn’t mind the cold wind at all.
+It was a gloomy wintery day, my favorite, I decided to walk the streets of old quarters.
+There was a beautiful medieval castle right beside the busy shopping street.
+Kolding is an interesting, cozy city.

 Tapholt contains a large collection of sculptures, modern arts, product designs, and special expos.
 What I like about this museum is that it’s constantly changing.
 This gives other new and well established artists to demonstrate their art and shows us how they see the society through their eyes.

 The original property of Trapholt was a simple summer home of a well known dentist Gustav Lind.
 He was a Kolding native but had a well established career in Amsterdam with celebrities as his clients.
-However, during WWII he moved back to Denmark and made the summer villa into a full time residence.
-He built a house on the property with a large apple plantation that had approximately 12,000 fruited trees.
-Today, some of the apple trees are still standing by the entrance to Trapholt.
-The house was completed in 1945.
+However, during WWII he moved back to Denmark.
+He built a house on an apple plantation that had approximately had 12,000 fruited trees and made the summer villa into a full time residence.
+He started his apple production business.
+Today, some of the apple trees are still standing by the entrance of the Trapholt museum.

-When Gustav grew older and his apple production was stopped, questions started to rise about who is going to manage the property since he and his wife didn't have any children.
+When Gustav grew older and his business came to an end, questions started to rise about who was going to manage the property - he had no children.
 The questions were answered quickly when Gustav donated the property to the city of Kolding in exchange for a museum where he could showcase his art.

 In the year of 1982, city of Kolding held a competition to find appropriate architects to design the new museum.
 The winners of the competition were Boje Lundgaard, Bente Aude, Sophus Frandsen and Svend Kirkegaard.

 If you are planning a trip to Denmark, this museum should be on your to-do list.
-Since they are constantly rotating exhibits, you might discover something that suits you better.
+Since they are constantly rotating exhibits, you might discover something awesome and new.
 You can also visit their gift shop where you can buy a souvenir or if you get hungry, you can always grab a snack at their cafe and enjoy the view of the garden.
-I know you will love this place as much as I did!
+I know you will love this place.